jonnycarling/training/README.md

     plot(mydata$prog.type, mydata$apd)

 Prob couldn't get that into a journal article though right?
 Well, we can spruce it up with ggplot.
-We'll also install and load *ggpubr* and *Hmisc*, so we can include a significance bar and error bars.
+We'll also install and load "ggpubr" and "Hmisc", so we can include a significance bar and error bars.

     install.packages(c("ggpubr", "Hmisc"), dependencies = T)
     library(ggpubr)
     library(Hmisc)

-So here's the code you can run:
+You can still run quite basic plots with ggplot2.
+Here's the basic code for the adp t-test (specifying that you want the chart to plot the summary values derived from the *mean* function):

+    ggplot(mydata, aes(prog.type, apd) +
+      geom_bar(stat = "summary", fun = "mean")

+But, again, it's not as visually attractive as it could be.
+Let's add some bells and whistles from ggplot!

     mycolours <- c("#284969", "#5599C6") # pick a couple of colours
     prog.comps <- list(c("izon", "None")) # tell ggpubr what comparison you want it to show significance for ggplot(mydata, aes(prog.type, apd, fill = prog.type)) +